kgsensei/BlooketHack/README.md

 - Easy to use
 - Undetectable (So Far)

+If any features or game modes are requested, I will try to add them within a day or two.

 ## How To Use
 - 1. To use this cheat you must download the code.
 - 2. Open command prompt and change to working directory.